 The Wonder Mill Junior Deluxe is a manual grain grinder for both dry and oily grains.
 It can grind grains into fine flour, crack grains, and will make masa and nut butter.
 The hopper holds a quart of grain or beans.

 This mill can be securely attached to a counter or table using clamps.
-It has stainless steel milling burrs which gives you more versatility so you can grind oily or high moisture grains and legumes such as nuts and seeds.
+It has stainless steel milling burrs which give you more versatility so you can grind oily or high moisture grains and legumes such as nuts and seeds.
 It has a cleaning brush to clean the mill after grinding oily products.

 Country Living Hand Grain Mill – $500

 I have a Country Living Hand Grain Mill in my pantry.
 It will grind all dry grains and legumes into my choice of course or fine flour.
 It has an aluminum body and a stainless-steel spring auger.
 The hopper will hold up to 2 pounds of grain.
-I like the large flywheel that makes it easier to turn than most hand operated grain mills.
+I like the large flywheel that makes it easier to turn than most hand-operated grain mills.
 It also is easy to motorize.

 Diamant Hand Mill – $1000